Self-Employed Allowable Expenses

 What Expenses can I claim?

-Below are further details and other business allowable expenses you can claim and how to claim them.
-The rule to remember is, is it an allowable expense for the business to make a profit?
+Below are further details and instructions on how to claim other business-allowable expenses.
+The rule to remember is: Is it an allowable expense for the business to make a profit?

 Accommodation Expenses